|1.||What does this Privacy Statement cover?|

 |12.||Contact us about privacy|

-This Privacy Statement discusses the collection, use, storage and disclosure of your personal information by Ancestry and applies to visitors and new users registering on the Website on or after 24 October 2014 and to all users already registered or subscribing to the Website on or after 23 November 2014.
+This Privacy Statement discusses the collection, use, storage and disclosure of your personal information by Ancestry and applies to all users of the Website on or after 13 January 2015.
 For the previous version of the Privacy Statement click here.

 Ancestry’s mission is to help everyone discover, preserve and share their family history.
 We accomplish this by using the resources available on our various websites and also through collaborating with our extensive number of users around the world.
 This may involve the collecting, processing, storing and sharing of personal information.
 We want to ensure that this is done in a responsible, transparent and secure environment that fosters your trust and confidence.
 You should visit our Privacy Centre to learn more about our approach on privacy.

-In this Privacy Statement, we, Ancestry.com Europe S.à r.l., 31, rue Philippe II, L-2340 Luxembourg, Grand-Duchy of Luxembourg (referred also as “Ancestry”, “us”, “our” or “we”) provide information on what personal information is collected and why as well as how we use the personal information to provide you with a personalized, relevant, user-friendly experience on the websites (collectively, the “Website”) and the mobile websites and applications that we operate worldwide and which link directly to this Privacy Statement.
+In this Privacy Statement, we, Ancestry Information Operations Company, 52-55 Sir John Rogerson’s Quay, Dublin 2, Ireland (referred also as “Ancestry”, “us”, “our” or “we”) provide information on what personal information is collected and why as well as how we use the personal information to provide you with a personalized, relevant, user-friendly experience on the websites (collectively, the “Website”) and the mobile websites and applications that we operate worldwide and which link directly to this Privacy Statement.

 Much of the personal information on our Website is uploaded by users for their own personal and private purposes.
 We recognize the confidentiality of information that may be disclosed by users in registering or making purchases from our Website or performing their family history research and we are firmly committed to protecting your privacy choices.